Rengo-Labs/CasperLabs-ERC777/erc777/README.md

 A library for developing ERC777 tokens for the Casper network.

-This contract was modified for working as a ERC777 and is compatible with ERC20.
+This contract was modified to match the ERC777 spec and is compatible with ERC20.

-It implements new entry points for performing sure transfer operations, burn and reception of tokens.
+It implements new entry points for performing operator sends and burns of tokens.
+These operator permissions can then be revoked.
-What's more, those tokens can be reverted.

 On the other hand, you can use this [ERC777 client script](https://github.com/Rengo-Labs/CasperLabs-ERC777-client/tree/master/src/clients/erc777) to interact with the Casper Network.